Rapport and success

 (1) How people relate with you:

-Notice which of your friends and colleagues are genuinely interested in you and which simply need you as an audience or fan club.
+Notice which of your friends and colleagues are genuinely interested in you and which of them use you as an audience or fan club.

-This could offer clues as to which ones to spend more time with - and which to spend less time with.
+This may offer clues as to which ones to spend more time with - and which to spend less time with.

 (2) How you relate with people: